rsksmart/devportal-1.0/kb/verify-address-ownership.md

 ![](/assets/img/kb/verify-address-ownership/rif-identity-metamask-transaction-history.png)

-If you activity tab is empty, like the one above, it means that there are zero transactions.
+If your activity tab is empty, like the one above, it means that there are zero transactions at this address.
-Let's copy the address by clicking on it at the top (it begins with `0x`)
+Let's copy the address by clicking on it.
+It is located near the top, begins with `0x`, and should be under a label similar to "Account 1".

 **(2)**  Visit block explorer

-Let's check your address, that you've just copied, on the RSK block explorer.
+Let's check the address that you've just copied on the RSK block explorer.

 Visit `explorer.rsk.co/address/${YOUR_ADDRESS}`.
 Replace `${YOUR_ADDRESS}` with the address copied from MetaMask earlier.